-Fried Frank advises corporations, boards of directors and other private-sector entities in connection with a range of international compliance and enforcement matters, often providing counsel under circumstance that require the greatest discretion.
+Fried Frank advises corporations, boards of directors, and other private sector entities in connection with a broad range of international compliance and enforcement matters, often providing counsel under circumstances that require the greatest discretion.

-- Compliance Programs and Counseling: We work proactively to protect our clients by assisting them in developing FCPA and other anti-corruption compliance policies and procedures.
-We have extensive expertise in the establishment and implementation of practical, effective and efficient FCPA compliance programs.
-Our attorneys, many of whom have served in the government as senior officials, prosecutors and regulators, understand governmental expectations for FCPA and anti-corruption compliance programs and can assist clients in designing, modifying, and implementing compliance programs to meet these expectations.
-We also provide FCPA and other anti-corruption training for our clients and keep them abreast of the latest developments in law and agency practice.
+- Compliance Programs and Counseling.
+We work proactively to protect our clients by assisting them in developing FCPA and other anti-corruption compliance policies and procedures.
+We have extensive expertise in the establishment and implementation of practical, effective, and efficient FCPA compliance programs.
+Our attorneys, many of whom have served in the government as senior officials, prosecutors, and regulators, understand governmental expectations for FCPA and anti-corruption compliance programs and can assist clients in designing, modifying, and implementing compliance programs to meet these expectations.
+We also provide FCPA and other anti-corruption training for our clients and keep them current on the latest developments in law and agency practice.

-- Internal Investigations and Enforcement: Our attorneys regularly both conduct and advise clients with respect to internal investigations involving suspected violations of the FCPA and other anti-corruption laws.
+- Internal Investigations and Enforcement.
+Our attorneys regularly conduct and advise clients with respect to internal investigations involving suspected violations of the FCPA and other anti-corruption laws.
 We are experienced in dealing with the international aspects of investigations, including jurisdictional and data transfer issues.
-With increased activism and cross-border cooperation between enforcement agencies, we represent the interests of clients in multiple jurisdictions, defend against allegations under anti-corruption laws and are well placed to achieve resolutions on a global basis.
+With increased activism and cross-border cooperation among law enforcement agencies and regulators, we represent the interests of clients in multiple jurisdictions, defend against allegations under anti-corruption laws, and are well placed to achieve resolutions on a global basis.

-In addition, we have developed an international reputation for successfully handling the defense of corporations and executives under criminal and regulatory investigation.
-We have handled numerous matters, dealt with a myriad of whistleblower instances, and conducted internal investigations involving allegations of securities and other financial frauds, insider trading, market manipulation, FCPA violations, money laundering, RICO violations and procurement and health-care fraud.
+We also have developed an international reputation for successfully defending corporations and executives under criminal and regulatory investigation.
+We have handled numerous whistleblower matters, conducted internal investigations involving allegations of securities and other financial frauds, insider trading, market manipulation, FCPA violations, money laundering, RICO violations, and procurement and health care fraud.
 We often handle matters with parallel criminal and regulatory investigations, as well as related civil litigation.

-- M&A and Transaction Support With cross-border transactions, we work to ensure compliance with the FCPA and other anti-corruption laws, including the UK Bribery Act, and provide due diligence and FCPA advice related to corporate transactions.
-Our due diligence includes reviewing policy and procedure controls, evaluating acquisitions and dispositions for potential FCPA and other anti-corruption liability, dealing with intermediaries and testing payments made to third parties, including consultants, foreign commercial agents and joint venture partners.
+- M&A and Transaction Support.
+For cross-border transactions, we work to ensure compliance with the FCPA and other anti-corruption laws, including the UK Bribery Act, and provide due diligence and FCPA advice related to corporate transactions.
+Our due diligence includes reviewing policy and procedure controls, evaluating acquisitions and dispositions for potential FCPA and other anti-corruption liability, dealing with intermediaries, and testing payments made to third parties and consultants, foreign commercial agents, and joint venture partners.
 When necessary, we also work with forensic accountants to review payments or business relationships for compliance with the FCPA and other anti-corruption laws to help our clients mitigate their risk exposure.

 - International accounting firm in connection with an investigation concerning the alleged use of bribery and kickbacks in securing valuable mining concessions from an African government agency.